Crunch-io/ta-da/simulated_user_testing/README.rst

                     username: 'sim-user-1@crunch.io'
                     password: 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'

-Run ``./ds_meta.py -p alpha -v list-datasets`` to verify you can connect to the Alpha API as the default user.
+Run ``venv3/bin/python ds_meta.py -p alpha -v list-datasets`` to verify you can connect to the Alpha API as the default user.

-Run ``./ds_meta.py -p prod -v list-datasets`` to verify you can connect to the Production API as the default user (this is only used for making copies of production dataset metadata during setup).
+(Optional) Run ``venv3/bin/python ds_meta.py -p prod -v list-datasets`` to verify you can connect to the Production API as the default user (this is only used for making copies of production dataset metadata during setup).

 Go to your account page in Alpha superadmin (https://alpha.superadmin.crint.net/accounts/00001/ for developers) and create the following users.
 Uncheck the "Send invite" checkbox when creating each user.
 Put your own Crunch email address in the "From email" box since the default support@crunch.io will result in an error message.

 Email:  sim-editor-1@crunch.io
 Name:   Sim Editor 1